Foreign relations of India: De Facto

 India recognised the Republic of China (R.O.C) from 1947 to 1950.
-On 1 April 1950, India officially recognised the People's Republic of China (P.R.C) as "China" and continued to recognise the PRC's "One China" policy in which the island of Taiwan is a part of the Chinese territory.
+On 1 April 1950, India officially recognised the People's Republic of China (P.R.C) as "China" and continued to recognise the PRC's "One China" policy, in which the island of Taiwan is a part of Chinese territory.
 However, the bilateral relations between India and Taiwan have improved since the 1990s despite both nations not maintaining official diplomatic relations.
-Taiwan and India maintain non-governmental interaction via India-Taipei Association and Taipei Economic and Cultural Centre respectively.
+Taiwan and India maintain non-governmental interaction via the India-Taipei Association and the Taipei Economic and Cultural Centre respectively.
 In July 2020, the Indian government appointed a top career diplomat, Joint Secretary Gourangalal Das, the former head of the US division in India's Ministry of External Affairs, as its new envoy to Taiwan.

 International organisations

 India participates in the following international organisations: